unchartedsoftware/aperture-tiles/docs/src/docs/development/generation/readme.md

 				</dd>

    				<dt>
-   					<b>oculus.binning.projection.autobounds</b>
+   					oculus.binning.projection.autobounds
    				</dt>
 				<dd>
 					Indicates whether the tiling job should set the minimum and maximum	bounds automatically (true) or whether you will specify them manually (false).
 Default is true.
 				</dd>

 				<dt>
-					<b>oculus.binning.projection.minx</b>
+					oculus.binning.projection.minx
 				</dt>
 				<dd>
-					If the oculus.binning.projection.autobounds value is set to false, this field indicates the lowest value that will be displayed on the x-axis.
+					If the <strong>oculus.binning.projection.autobounds</strong> value is set to false, this field indicates the lowest value that will be displayed on the x-axis.
 				</dd>

 				<dt>
-					<b>oculus.binning.projection.maxx</b>
+					oculus.binning.projection.maxx
 				</dt>
 				<dd>
-					If the oculus.binning.projection.autobounds value is set to false, this field indicates the highest value that will be displayed on the x-axis.
+					If the <strong>oculus.binning.projection.autobounds</strong> value is set to false, this field indicates the highest value that will be displayed on the x-axis.
 				</dd>

 				<dt>
-					<b>oculus.binning.projection.miny</b>
+					oculus.binning.projection.miny
 				</dt>
 				<dd>
-					If the oculus.binning.projection.autobounds value is set to false, this field indicates the lowest value that will be displayed on the y-axis.
+					If the <strong>oculus.binning.projection.autobounds</strong> value is set to false, this field indicates the lowest value that will be displayed on the y-axis.
 				</dd>

 				<dt>
-					<b>oculus.binning.projection.maxy</b>
+					oculus.binning.projection.maxy
 				</dt>
 				<dd>
-					If the oculus.binning.projection.autobounds value is set to false, this field indicates the highest value that will be displayed on the y-axis.
+					If the <strong>oculus.binning.projection.autobounds</strong> value is set to false, this field indicates the highest value that will be displayed on the y-axis.
 				</dd>

 				<dt>
-					<b>oculus.binning.xField</b>
+					oculus.binning.xField
 				</dt>
 				<dd>Field to use as the X axis value.</dd>

 				<dt>
-					<b>oculus.binning.yField</b>
+					oculus.binning.yField
 				</dt>
 				<dd>Field to use as the Y axis value.
 Defaults to none.</dd>

 				<dt>
-					<b>oculus.binning.valueField</b>
+					oculus.binning.valueField
 				</dt>
 				<dd>Field to use as the bin value.
 Default counts entries only.</dd>

 				<dt>
-					<b>oculus.binning.levels.&lt;order&gt;</b>
+					oculus.binning.levels.&lt;order&gt;
 				</dt>
 				<dd>Array property.
 For example, if you want to generate tile zoom levels in three groups, you should include:
 					<ul>